 By Brandon Voss

-From its 1985 opening until its untimely closure on gay pride Sunday in 2008 due to rising rents in Manhattan’s Meatpacking District, Florent bloomed as a unique 24/7 dining institution ruled by charismatic gay owner Florent Morellet, an HIV-positive equal rights and AIDS activist with a sweet tooth for drag parties and posting his T-cell count above the daily special.
-Native New Yorker and longtime Florent devotee David Sigal documented the iconic diner’s last months and interviewed its most famous fans in Florent: Queen of the Meat Market, which screens July 11 and 14 at Outfest 2010 — his third showing at Outfest after The Look, a 2003 film about a teen modeling competition, and Conception, a 1996 short about a lesbian couple having a baby with their gay friend.
-Sigal, who’s also a co-producer of the upcoming spy thriller Fair Game, laments the empty spot Florent’s finale left on the scene and in his stomach.
+From its 1985 opening until its untimely closure in 2008 on gay pride Sunday due to rising rents in Manhattan’s Meatpacking District, Florent bloomed as a unique 24/7 dining institution ruled by charismatic gay owner Florent Morellet, a HIV-positive equal rights and AIDS activist with a sweet tooth for drag parties and posting his T-cell count above the daily special.
+Native New Yorker and Florent devotee David Sigal documented the iconic diner’s last months and interviewed its most famous fans in Florent: Queen of the Meat Market, which screens at Outfest 2010 — his third showing at the LGBT festival following The Look, a 2003 film about teen modeling, and Conception, a 1996 short about a lesbian couple having a baby with a gay friend.
+Sigal laments the empty spot Florent’s finale left on the scene and in his stomach.

 David Sigal: I felt like this little diner in the Meatpacking District had so many stories to tell — stories about New York, activism, historical preservation, art, celebrity, culture, and how one person could really make a difference.